TFerhan/studies-management/README.md

 Install MySQL (e.g., using XAMPP or directly).
 Import the database schema using mydb.sql.
 Update the Flask application configuration in app.py to connect to your local MySQL database.
+For the login credentials use { User : taha , Password : mdp}

 ### Contributing
 Feel free to contribute by opening issues or submitting pull requests.